GeorgePap-719/DataK/README.md

 # DataK

-Simple custom data structure implementations
+A repository to explore custom data structure implementations.